peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

 **Returns:**

-* The number of bytes needed to encode the given string in UTF-8, or -1 if the string contains an unpaired surrogate code point and <code>
+* The number of bytes needed to encode the specified string in UTF-8, or -1 if the string contains an unpaired surrogate code point and <code>
  replace</code> is false.

 **Throws:**